 Once approved, a project planning permit is typically granted for a period of five years.
 The developer then has that period of time to fulfil and complete the various plans and assessments required by the permit in order to commence construction of the project, consistent within the permit conditions.
-It is quite common that construction is not completed within this five year period (or even commenced), where the developer then applies for an extension or renewal of the permit.
+It is quite common that construction is not completed within this five-year period (or even commenced), where the developer then applies for an extension or renewal of the permit.

-There have been numerous cases of projects where the permit has been extended or renewed for further periods, often with changes to the project’s design due to the ongoing technological evolution of wind turbines and solar arrays.
+There have been numerous cases of projects where the permit has been extended or renewed for further periods, often with significant changes to the project’s design due to the ongoing technological evolution of wind turbines and solar arrays.

 Elongated Time Frames

 As a hypothetical example, design and development activities for a proposed wind farm may have commenced in the 2001-2002 timeframe, submitting a planning permit in 2003.
 In 2005, an approved planning permit with a five-year expiry term may have then been issued to the wind farm.
 If construction of the wind farm had not commenced or been completed by the time the approved permit expired in 2010, upon request by the developer, the planning authority may have then approved the permit to be renewed for a further five years until 2015, with the renewal approval usually based on some minor level of commencement of the project, such as a shed or a roadway.

 Changes in turbine technology may lead the developer to modify the wind farm’s design and layout, typically requiring preparation and submission of a planning amendment application for approval.
 This process may further delay the project from commencing construction, requiring yet another planning permit extension out to say 2020.
 By this time there are no guarantees that the project will be completed by the permitted timeframe, resulting in a further possible permit extension beyond 2020.

 Therefore, it is feasible that a period spanning 20 years or more can occur between the original prospecting at the wind farm site, permitting approvals and the wind farm being constructed.